-If you’re the head of the household with dining, groceries and petrol as three of your key spending categories, the Citi Cash Back card is one to acquire.
+If you’re the head of the household with groceries and petrol as two of your key spending categories, the Citi Cash Back card is one to acquire.

 Not to be confused with the Citi Cash Back+ card, which boasts a flat 1.6% cashback on all spend, the Citi Cash Back card is targeted at those with everyday household spending.

-Offering 8% cashback for groceries, dining and petrol, the Citi Cash Back card is perfect for those who frequently spend on those three categories.
-However, all other spend outside of groceries, dining and petrol will earn just 0.25% cashback.
+Offering 8% cashback for groceries and petrol, the Citi Cash Back card is perfect for those who frequently spend on those two categories.
+However, all other spend outside of groceries and petrol will earn just 0.25% cashback.

 What the Citi Cash Back credit card can do for you